elliotjreed/elliotjreed/cv.md

 ## Summary

-Technical Lead with nine years software development and management experience.
+Technical Lead with over nine years software development and management experience.

 Developed a wide range of internal and external platforms, websites, and tools in various programming languages including PHP, Javascript, and SQL using various APIs and frameworks such as Symfony and React.